A holistic point of view on four causes of epilepsy

 As a vet trained in conventional medicine, I would like you to understand the treatment approach.
 The focus remains on conventional diagnostics and the use of drugs for treatment followed by giving drugs for the side-effects of the drugs given in first place.
 I know it sounds funny, but in practice many animals end up in a vicious cycle of slow gradual intoxication.

 In the sincere attempt to find a solution to a disease, providing the body with the essential nutrients is frequently forgotten.

 Many dog lovers also think that switching from processed to wholesome food is enough but this assumption is incorrect.

 The picture of widespread dietary deficiency in dogs has become much clearer since we started using the HairQ test.
 Using a sample of your dog’s hair, the test detects mineral deficiencies and the presence of toxic metals, for example, mercury, arsenic, lead and aluminum.

 I recommend that any healthy or sick dog should get HairQ test done at least once a year.
 Its plasma induction analysis method is highly accurate in determining what is missing or is in excess.

 It is no longer a question if a diet without supplements is complete.
 The question is what is missing.
 No matter what diet you feed, it is likely to be depleted of some nutrients because of worldwide mineral and nutrient soil depletion.

 The following is a list of supplements that provide the essentials that an epileptic dog needs:

-- Omega Oils – mercury free certified – human grade
+- Omega Oils – all-natural, mercury and toxin-free

 Never miss an important article again!